 Melatonin is one of the most popular sleep supplements in the world.
-In the US alone, more than three million people use melatonin supplements to help them fall asleep and wake up less during the night.1 Melatonin occurs naturally in your body, is relatively safe and unlike some prescription sleep aids, melatonin isn’t addictive.
+In the US alone, more than three million people use melatonin supplements to help them fall asleep and wake up less during the night.1 Melatonin occurs naturally in your body, is relatively safe and isn’t habit-forming.

 When used in low doses, melatonin is safe in most cases and it's a great way to keep your body healthy by encouraging regular, restful sleep.2 All the same, always seek the advice of your primary health care provider before using melatonin as a sleep aid.
 Never exceed the recommended dose or take it during the day.

 What Is Melatonin & How Does It Work?

 Melatonin is a natural hormone produced in your brain.
 It is responsible for helping maintain your body’s circadian rhythm, which is your natural, 24-hour sleep and wake cycle.
 Your body should naturally produce and release more melatonin in the evening and at night, with levels falling in the morning.4 The production of melatonin is your brain’s way of telling your body that it’s time to sleep.

 It’s a pretty clever little hormone—it knows when it’s dark or light out!
 Darkness causes your body to produce more melatonin, which then provides a sleep signal and helps you fall asleep.
 Exposure to light, on the other hand, decreases melatonin production and signals your body that it’s time to wake up and be alert.